-At least nobody can object those selfie-taking tourists only rush and go.
+At least nobody can object that these selfie-taking tourists only rush and go.
 Some of them clearly invest hours and hours in creating that perfect shot.
-It will become the social proof of their Kanchanaburi travel and an important monument on their always hungry scale of self-esteem.
+It will become the social proof of their Kanchanaburi travel and an important monument on their always-hungry scale of self-esteem.

 The worth of a trip stops being measured through the quality of experiences.
 It starts being replaced by numbers of hearts or thumbs up stamping some snapshots claiming to be an authentic document of our happiness or joy.

 In reality, that fake smile was merely perfected.
-When tourists are taking selfies, one will notice how quick that mask of happiness disappears after the camera makes its click.
+When tourists are taking selfies, one will notice how quickly that mask of happiness disappears after the camera makes its click.

 The Bridge on the River Kwai – the truth

-Check the trailer of “Bridge on the River Kwai” movie!
+Check the trailer of the “Bridge on the River Kwai” movie!